DVLA campervan reclassification

 To submit your campervan reclassification to the DVLA, you must submit a completed ‘motor caravan’ conversion checklist and a V5C showing one of the required body types.
 You will also need to submit photos of your campervan detailing the required internal and external features.
 These photos should have a description on the back, as well as the date and the registration number of the vehicle.
 You should also include a photo showing the vehicle identification number (VIN) or the chassis number stamped on the plate attached to the original chassis or vehicle body shell.

 For full details on what to include and where to send the information, you can check the DVLA website.

 What are the benefits of registering a van as a campervan?

 The benefits of reclassifying a campervan used to be that you could access cheaper vehicle insurance, and possibly cheaper ferry fares too.
-Recently due to the tightening up of requirements from the DVLA and the difficulty in reclassifying as a campervan, many insurers themselves are having to change their rules on what they require for insurance policies, and so there will be no price difference in quotes based on classification on the V5C alone.
+Recently due the new DVLA rules for reclassifying and the difficulty in reclassifying as a campervan, many insurers themselves have had to change what they require for insurance policies.
+This means there is no price difference in quotes based on classification on the V5C alone.
 The estimated final cost of your conversion and your driving record (i.e. if you have had any driving penalties or accidents) are much more likely to be the main factors in the cost of your insurance.
-You are also unable to use your car no claims discount towards your van insurance, so you will need to build up a separate no claims for your campervan.
+For more information, read our blog post about insuring your campervan.